kl82slo/kl82slo.github.io/_posts/2024-02-13-0016 MicroStrategy Which DSN is used for metadata conection.md

 Dificulty ★☆☆☆☆

 ### INTRO
-Sometimes you don't know which metadata conection is currently configured.
+Sometimes you don't know which metadata connection is currently configured.

 ## WINDOWS
 open registry and go to <br />